 SELF HEAL by Samantha Walton

-A much-anticipated debut collection from the supremely talented Samantha Walton.
-It brims with riotous and tender experimental lyrics on love, work, protest, and survival among haunted interiors and post-industrial landscapes and explores processes of destruction and healing, testing the possibilities of self and collective care through meditations on poetic artifice and the architecture of identity, all with a thrilling linguistic strut and twinklings of mordant wit.
-“Here it is, the long-awaited collection by Samantha Walton!
-Self Heal is infused with passion and politics – you could say that the poems are love poems, but unlike any you’ve read..." – Lila Matsumoto
+... brims with riotous and tender experimental lyrics on love, work, protest, and survival among haunted interiors and post-industrial landscapes and explores processes of destruction and healing, testing the possibilities of self and collective care through meditations on poetic artifice and the architecture of identity, all with a thrilling linguistic strut and twinklings of mordant wit.

 SUB ROSA: THE BOOK OF METAPHYSICS by Francesca Lisette

-A fascinating, three-part interrogation of love, gender, ritual and the body.
-The opening sequence charts the breakdown and aftermath of a romantic relationship.
-The second, ‘Becoming’, then traces several feminine archetypes – the mother, the girl, the wild woman, the mermaid, Venus – in a critique of gender identity, summoning a lineage of strongly developed feminine ego identities in order to transcend and dissolve the individual (gendered) subject.
-The third sequence, entitled ‘Ecstasy (Dispersal)’ is then a reconstruction: a somatic and poetic (re)connection with the elements via crystal work, dance, somatics and food.
+A fascinating, three-part interrogation of love, gender, ritual, and the body which charts the breakdown and aftermath of a romantic relationship, then traces several feminine archetypes – the mother, the girl, the wild woman, the mermaid, Venus – in a critique of gender identity, and then reconstructs these through a somatic and poetic (re)connection with the elements via crystal work, dance, somatics and food.

 THE GREEN MONK by Marcus Slease